hiveot/hub/docs/README-TD.md

 }
 ```

 Where {name} is the instance name of the action, and ActionAffordance describes the action details.
-The action name shares the namespace with properties.
-The main internal state affected by an action is represented with a property of the same name:
+The action name shares the namespace with events and properties.
+The main internal state affected by an action is represented with a property of the same name.
+If multuple states are affected, the output schema defines an object with a nested property for each affected state.

 For example, the schema of an action to control an onoff switch might be defined as: